grelade/curling/README.md

 Spectators can likewise join through SPECTATE.

 Lists of games and players are shown on the right hand side.
 Some rudimentary server messages are also shown on the right.
-Current game phase and players' color are suggested by the backgrounds
+Current game phase and players' color are suggested by the backgrounds.